Francis II of France: Loss of Scotland

 With the marriage of Francis II and Mary Stuart, the future of Scotland was linked to that of France.
 A secret clause signed by the queen provided that Scotland would become part of France if the royal couple did not have children.
 The queen's mother, Marie of Guise, was already regent for Scotland.

 Because of French control over their country, a congregation of Scottish lords organised an uprising and made the regent and her French councils leave the capital, Edinburgh, in May 1559.
 Having taken refuge at the fortress of Dunbar, Marie of Guise asked France for help.
 Francis II and Mary Stuart sent troops right away.
 By the end of 1559, France had regained control of Scotland.

 Nothing seemed to stand in the way of French control of Scotland apart from English support for the Scottish nobles.
-Queen Elizabeth I of England was still offended that Francis II and Mary Stuart had put on their coat of arms those of England, thus proclaiming Mary's claims on the throne of England.
+Queen Elizabeth I was still offended that Francis II and Mary Stuart had put on their coat of arms those of England, thus proclaiming Mary's claims on the throne of England.
 In January 1560, the English fleet blockaded the port of Leith, which French troops had turned into a military base.
 They were supported by the arrival in April of 6000 soldiers and 3000 horsemen, which began the siege of the city.

 Just as English troops were not particularly successful, the French troops found themselves in a better strategic position.
 But the French government's poor financial situation and internal turmoil in the French kingdom prevented any military reinforcements from being sent.
 When the Bishop of Valence and Charles de La Rochefoucault, sieur of Randan, sent by the king to negotiate, arrived in Scotland, they were treated almost like prisoners.
-With Marie of Guise shut up in an Edinburgh fortress, the two men were forced to negotiate a peace that was disadvantageous to France.
+With Marie of Guise shut up in Edinburgh Castle, the two men were forced to negotiate a peace that was disadvantageous to France.
 On 6 July 1560, they signed the Treaty of Edinburgh, which ended French occupation of Scotland.
 Francis II and Mary Stuart had to withdraw French troops and stop displaying England's arms.

-A few weeks later, Scotland's parliament established Protestantism as the state religion.
+A few weeks later, the Parliament of Scotland established Protestantism as the state religion.
 When Francis II and Mary Stuart were presented with the Treaty of Edinburgh, they were outraged and refused to sign it; they also challenged the legitimacy of the Scottish parliament's decision.